This article is all about Abrasive, here you will learn Abrasive Definition, Types of Abrasive its Forms, Application and some Important Abrasives.

 (f.)
 Garnet (H=7/1/2).

-Powdered garnet is used for making coated papers, cloth and discs.
-Garnet coated paper and cloth are used extensively in wood , plastic, leather, rubber and metal industries..
+Powdered garnet is used for making coated papers, cloth, and discs.